 ICDP is launching a series of Secure Food Future Dialogues, to give farmers that voice and to foster better faster design and implementation of a food system that works for everyone.

-1 in 8 Minnesotans (and 1 in 5 children) are facing hunger right now.
-It is estimated that as many as 125 million Americans (38%) will experience food insecurity in 2020.
-Feeding America estimates the US will experience a shortfall of 8 billion meals at food banks by June 2021.
+It is estimated that as many as 125 million Americans (38%) experienced food insecurity in 2020.
+Feeding America estimates the shortfall of meals at US food banks reached 8 billion by June 2021.
 This is not just the impact of the coronavirus pandemic and related closures and disruptions.
 There are basic structural problems with our food system.

 Overcoming the challenges farmers face in transitioning to healthy sustainable practices will allow them to not only build resilience on the land, but also to expand the value of their own operations, and secure a better livelihood.

 In collaboration with climate leaders, the International Center for Dialogue and Peacebuilding will continue to support the advancement of The Earth Day Climate Communiqué—the outcome of the 2018 Nobel Peace Prize Forum Oslo.

 Alongside the United Nations 24th annual climate conference, the Nobel Peace Prize Forum gathered some of the world’s foremost climate leaders in Oslo who discussed climate change as a matter of international peace and security and how climate-smart finance, cities and subnational actors could drive significant change forward in meeting the targets of the Paris Agreement (2015), to limit global warming to 1.5ºC.

 Climate change is a threat multiplier, as well as an accelerant for armed conflict, putting the stability of nation states at risk and undermining regional and international peace and security in fundamental ways—threatening the viability of natural systems and human settlements, economies and political systems.